jth9819/threads-horse-race/README.md

-# Horse Race
-A horse race simulation using threads and reentrant locks.

 # About the Project
 This program was written for a project in my Advanced Computer Programming Course in my Fall 2021 semester.
 This project focussed heavily on threads that use reentrant locks in order to provide synchronous capabilities.